MasBioCoding/MasBioCoding.github.io/_posts/2023-12-08-visualising_a_full_leaf.md

 ![untstiched1](/images/full_leaf/stitchincomplete2.jpg)

 Notice the two area's slightly overlap.
 The bottom of this second image correspond to the top of the first image.
 Software can identify the overlapping features into a full image.
 I have manually taken hundreds of photographs of a very small young leaf, maybe 4 mm in diameter.
 The focus stacks are about 20 images each and then the stitches are 20 images for the top of leaf 1, and 11 for the bottom of leaf 2.
 The original png files are about 150 MB  for the final images, however don't worry.
 I have compressed them to about 5 MB each.
-The other photo's are each less than a megabyte to this page won't eat up data.
+The other photos are each less than a megabyte to this page won't eat up data.

 # Thoughts for future work